 The Taikusydän project is administrated by Turku University of Applied Sciences.
-It is funded by the City of Turku, Arts Promotion Centre Finland and the University of Turku.
+It is funded by the City of Turku, Arts Promotion Centre Finland, the University of Turku, City of Tampere and University of Tampere.
 Project activities are carried out with close cooperation with the organizations below:

 Arts & Health Research Network

 The Finnish Arts & Health Research Network has been founded as part of the Taikusydän initiative.
 The research network regularly arranges research meetings, workshops and seminars as well as maintains an expert database.
 During 2018 Taikusydän has taken initiative to create a network of Nordic researches together with Danish, Norwegian and Swedish collaborators.
 Read more here.